EdibHamzaArslan/Classification-of-Malaria-Cell-Images/README.md

 # Classification-of-Malaria-Cell-Images
-In this project my aim is using 3 different pretrained model to classify NIH dataset.
+In this project my aim is classify the NIH dataset with using 3 different pretrained.
 They are
 * **Xception
 * **Resnet152V2
 * **InceptionResNetV2